Oxford Test of English: Special requirements

 The test can be taken with a range of accessibility accommodations, including display options for colour blindness, breaks during the test, and additional time.

 Oxford Test of English for Schools

-Launched in 2020, a 'secondary school' version of OTE, the Oxford Test of English for Schools, is a version of the test for test takers 12 to 16 years old.
+Launched in 2020, the Oxford Test of English for Schools is a secondary school version of the Oxford Test of English designed for test takers aged 12 to 16 years old.
 The Oxford Test of English for Schools is identical to The Oxford Test of English, with the following exceptions: